Struggling to get interviews?

 Recent BA History graduate awarded Dean’s list 3 consecutive years, with internship experience at New York Historical Society helping preserve historical articles and manuscripts, and a study abroad experience in Rome.
 Seeking the Rottsworth Scholarship to pursue an MA in History.
 Planning to continue research into the rise of democracy in classical-era Greece

-3. Showcase your academic experience
+3. Detail your academic experience

 Besides getting to know your academic goals, scholarship selection committees will want a detailed and in-depth look at your academic career thus far to understand why you’re an ideal candidate for the scholarship.